qutip/qutip/doc/frontmatter.rst

 Funding
 =======

 The development of QuTiP has been partially supported by the Japanese Society for the Promotion of Science Foreign Postdoctoral Fellowship Program under grants P11202 (PDN) and P11501 (JRJ).
 Additional funding comes from RIKEN and Kakenhi grant Nos.
-2301202 (PDN) and 2302501 (JRJ).
+2301202 (PDN), 2302501 (JRJ), and Korea University.

 .. _image-jsps: